Let's run some NFAs

 Finally, it’s once again possible to write code that outperforms C++ without too much effort at the cost of just slightly less idiomatic Haskell.
 And I’m not even mentioning the productivity improvements (I’d hate to write the NFA parser in C++, for example), easier testing (think QuickCheck), and so on.

-And if you have any comments or feedback, I’d be happy to hear them!
+And if you have any comments or feedback, I’d be happy to hear from you!

 Miscellanea